Souha-BH/tiktok-health-analysis/README.md

 Each row in the dataset corresponds to one TikTok video.

 ## Data Summary
-- Total Instances: Approximately 600 videos.
+- Total Instances: 637 videos.
 - Sampling Strategy: The data was sampled by limiting the number of videos to 100 per hashtag across six hashtags.
 - Labeling Time Estimate: Based on a preliminary review, labeling each instance in this dataset (categorizing the behavior depicted in the video) is expected to take between 5 to 20 seconds per video.